Placement Tests2022-04-06T10:26:30-04:00

 Music History Placement Test

-The Music History Placement Test is required.
-The test assesses your command of the main historical eras and the association of genres, composers, concepts, and terms with the eras to which they belong.
-We also ask you to name the composers of a number of significant compositions and to identify the composer or theorist associated with several important musical concepts and terms.
-You must also classify genres as secular or sacred.
-The test is entirely multiple choice and takes less than an hour to complete.
+The Music History Placement Exam is required of all incoming graduate students and undergraduates who what taken a music history sequence at the 3000 level or above and must be taken prior to their first semester at FIU.
+It measures whether incoming students possess the same level of music history knowledge as do FIU students who have completed the music history course sequence here.
+The exam assesses their command of the main historical eras and the association of genres, composers, concepts, and terms with the eras to which they belong.
+We also ask them to name the composers of a number of significant compositions and to identify the composer or theorist associated with several important musical concepts and terms.
+They must also classify genres as secular or sacred.
+The 45-minute exam is entirely multiple choice and is offered exclusively online.

 More Information